ChitambarLab/nonclassicality-in-quantum-communication-networks-supplemental-code/README.md

 ```

 ## Project Structure

-This project combines tools in Julia and Python.
-* We use Julia to derive facet inequalities that bound classical network polytopes.
-Our Julia computation relies on the following supporting packages: PoRTA, XPORTA.jl, Polyhedra.jl, HiGHS.jl, JuMP.jl, and BellSCenario.jl
-* We use Python for to apply our variational quantum optimization techniques used to find quantum violations, as well as for plotting and data analysis.
-Our variational optimization software uses the following supporting packages: PennyLane, QNetVO, NumPy, Autograd, and Dask.
-We use Matplotlib to plot our numerical data.

 Our Julia codebase is found in the `julia/` directory.
 Functions for enumerating the vertices of classical network polytopes are found in the `julia/src/` directory.
 Computations of the facet inequalities of classical network polytopes are found in the `julia/script/` directory.